djvill/APLS/doc/Transcription-Convention.md

 	 1. Go to _File_ > _Export As_ > _Praat TextGrid_
 	 1. Leave all defaults as-is and click _OK_
 	 1. Browse to where you want to save the file, check that the file name is correct, and click _Save_
-1. Open the `.TextGrid` file in Praat and add an `Author` tier
+1. Open the `.TextGrid` file in Praat and add a `Transcriber` tier
 	 1. Select the file in the Objects window and click _Modify_ > _Insert interval tier..._
-	 1. Fill in "Position:" with `10` and "Name:" with `Author`
+	 1. Fill in "Position:" with `10` and "Name:" with `Transcriber`
 	 1. In the Objects window, click _View & Edit_
-	 1. Click on the `Author` tier and paste the contents of the Author attribute you copied earlier
+	 1. Click on the `Transcriber` tier and paste the contents of the Author attribute you copied earlier
 1. Save the `.TextGrid` file